banerjs/blog/notes.md

 # Todo

-- Fix the CSS for the navigation section
 - Create a way to initialize data sources
 - Create a way to add to the data source
 - Complete the admin section